 The atmosphere of studying is filled in Ms. Hanh's small house when her eldest son Duc Manh is preparing to pass the university entrance exam and her youngest son Quoc Tuan will take the 10th grade entrance exam.
 On his birthday, the older brother wished his younger brother good luck.

-Although he said his mother "let him go", Tuan still spends most of his time studying by himself.
+Although he said his mother "let him go", Tuan still spends most of his time studying on his own.
 Currently, Quoc Tuan is in grade 9 at Vietnam International School (Ha Dong district).
 In this 10th grade entrance exam , Tuan plans to register for Dao Duy Tu High School and Nguyen Hue High School for the Gifted.
 With his strength in English, he is also less stressed.
 During this time, Tuan focuses on reviewing for Math and Literature, two compulsory subjects that are not his forte.
 Ly Ngoc Phuc (Tuan's Math tutor) shared: "Compared to his classmates, Tuan is gentle and quite quiet.
 Every time he comes to class to practice, he will sit quietly, focusing on solving the problems.
-Only occasionally will he look up to join in on the stories of his friends".
+Only occasionally will he look up to join in the stories of his friends."
 Ngoc Phuc is also Duc Manh's Math tutor.
 Interestingly, when asked about Manh, Phuc's answer did not change much.

 Vietnamnet.vn